k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/04_source_data_metrics.md

 #### Field Type Include List

-The ```fieldTypeIncludeList``` plugin input parameter controls which field data types are considered when checking for distinct values.
+This parameter controls which field data types are considered when checking for distinct values.

-By default, this parameter is set to either the STRING or INTEGER data type for this plugin.
+By default, ```fieldTypeIncludeList``` is set to STRING and INTEGER.
 The valid values are STRING, INTEGER, REAL, DATETIME, DATE and BOOLEAN.

 #### Field Name Include List